Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

 ## GDAL *.vrt Maps

 All raster maps handled by GDAL have to be wrapped by a virtual map.
 You can do this with _gdalbuildvrt_.
-A virtual map can contain one or several map files.
+A virtual map can contain one or several map files (you can replace *.tif with any other extension supported by GDAL, e.g. *.hgt).

     gdalbuildvrt My_Map_Name.vrt path1/file1.tif path2/file2.tif